developerc76/punjab-hist/README.md

-# sim
+## sim
-simulation on web - will work on it
+simulation on web - will work on it soon